Lrebaud/ICARE/README.md

 This package contains the Individual Coefficient Approximation for Risk Estimation (ICARE) survival model.
 For ensembling strategies, it also includes a dedicated bagging aggregator.

+This model was the winning solution for the [MICCAI 2022](https://conferences.miccai.org/2022/en/) HEad and neCK TumOR segmentation challenge ([HECKTOR 2022](https://hecktor.grand-challenge.org/)) outcome prediction task.

 ## Description